simplyvinay/exelor/README.md

 ```

 #### Data Shaping
-- You can request the fields that you are interesed in and only those fields are returned in the resposen
+- You can request the fields that you are interested in and only those fields are returned in the response
 ```curl
 GET /Roles